Skip to main content

 00:53:02:10 – 00:53:35:12

-They report different things and structured in a different way.
-And so one of the things that will really help is to report some of some of our footwork.
+They report different things and are structured in a different way.
+And so one of the things that will really help is to be able to report on our work.
 So procurement, we used to estimate lots of different things within the scope.
 Scope three emissions.
-I mean, one system that we’re all working and in the same way, if you put into the state system, we really hope that reporting, the kind of other side of it is some of business management systems.
+With one system that we’re all working with in the same way and being put into the same system, we really help that reporting.
+The kind of other side of it is some of business management systems.

 00:53:35:16 – 00:54:09:17

-So before the move, reporting on finance every month on this project was but trying to incorporate things like carbon into those some into lakes and later some of the other sustainability parameters into the the reporting systems will really help us understand such a large organization, what we’re doing and aggregate that up because we have pockets of brilliance that I’ll be doing that in a place that is both an amazing look but is back consistent across the whole conversation.
+So before we were reporting on finance every month on project risk was but trying to incorporate things like carbon into those and nature some of the other sustainability parameters into the reporting systems will really help us understand in such a large organization, what we’re doing and aggregate that up because we have pockets of brilliance.
+We have a lot of case studies where we’re doing amazing work but is that consistent across the whole organization?

 00:54:09:22 – 00:54:35:17